gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 accession’s relevance per SWHPL's [Collection Development Policy](#collection-development-policy).
 If the curator accepts the materials, the donor must sign the Library’s [deed of gift](#deed-of-gift) form.

-One criterion for accepting a gift is whether these is sufficient information about the materials from which an archivist can produce metadata.
-The information could be provided in written-form by the donor, or it may be implicit in the materials such as text written on the backs of photographs.
+One criterion for accepting a gift is whether there is sufficient information about the materials from which an archivist can produce metadata.
+The information could be provided in written form by the donor, or it may be implicit in the materials such as text written on the backs of photographs.

 For instance, an album of photographs with no information about each photo will generally